nCoda/mei-tools-atom/README.md

 ## Planned Features
 - Create function to automatically generate `xml:id`s
-- Address performance issues with large documents
+- Address remaining performance issues with large documents
 - Integrate validation and autocomplete?
 - Integrate other XML helper tools and style sheets?

 ## Installation
-This package is not yet available on the official Atom registry because _Verovio_ is not yet available from the [NPM registry](https://www.npmjs.com/), so there are a few extra steps for installation that require use of the command line.
+This package is not yet published to the official Atom registry, so there are a few extra steps for installation that require use of the command line.
 1. Download and install the [Atom text editor](https://atom.io/).
 1. Launch Terminal (if you are using a Mac or Linux operating system) or another command-line tool.
 1. Type `which git` into your Terminal window and press enter.
 If there is no return value, you will need to [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) before proceeding to the next steps.
+1. Type `which npm` into your Terminal window and press enter.
+If there is no return value, you will need to [install Node and NPM](https://www.npmjs.com/get-npm) before proceeding to the next steps.
-1. Once Git is installed, copy and paste the following commands into your Terminal window and press enter:
+1. Once Git and Node/NPM are installed, copy and paste the following commands into your Terminal window and press enter:
     ```
     cd ~/.atom/packages
     git clone https://github.com/siennamw/mei-tools-atom.git